LLM Flashcards: learn how language models actually work.

 - Read straight through, topic by topic, to build a foundation.

-- Import the Anki deck and review on your commute with spaced repetition.
+- Import the Anki set and review on your commute with spaced repetition.

 - Print four cards per page for physical study, or a single card full size as a poster.